Dog Ear Cleaners Buyer's Guide

 In some instances, excessive earwax in your dog’s ears could result in an ear infection.
 On the other hand, an ear infection may also cause excessive buildup of earwax in your dog’s ears.

 Basically, earwax produced in a huge amount, and the accumulation of such wax in your dog’s ears could cause ear infection, which will eventually turn black.
-There are also instances when black earwax and ear infection on dogs can be due to some other factors, such as an infestation of ear mites.
+There are also instances when black earwax and ear infections on dogs can be due to some other factors, such as an infestation of ear mites.

 What Are The Symptoms?